Season’s Greetings from the Stable

 There’s nothing like a beautiful snowy background for your holiday photo, but in order to get your cards in the mail in time for the holidays, you’ll want to have your photo shoot done a few weeks ahead of time.
 Plan to take your photos by the beginning of December for Christmas.
 Don’t wait around for a good snowfall, however, or your holiday cards will end up being Valentines.

-If you’re really committed to the snowy scene, start planning your 2014 shoot now and keep your camera and holiday accessories handy for a January blizzard.
+If you’re really committed to the snowy scene, start planning next year's shoot now and keep your camera and holiday accessories handy for a January blizzard.
 If you prefer to show your horse off in his gleaming, show-season glory, there’s nothing wrong with bringing your decorations out to the barn on a summer day to capture a great portrait before his winter coat comes in.

 If your horse is fussy about having his ears touched, the day of the photo shoot is not the time to work through the problem just so you can make him wear a Santa hat or reindeer antlers.
 If you can’t desensitize him beforehand, skip the headwear and find other ways to decorate.
 You want your horse to be comfortable and happy, so don’t get him agitated by trying to make him wear something that causes stress.